Hi Infidelity: Songs

 Six songs from the album charted on the Billboard charts, including "Keep On Loving You" which was the band's first Number 1 hit, and "Take It on the Run", which reached No. 5 on the charts.
 The song "Tough Guys" uses an audio clip from the Our Gang short film Hearts Are Thumps (1937).

 "Tough Guys" was one of two songs from the album that charted on the Billboard Mainstream Rock chart despite not being released as singles.
 Music critic Robert Christgau called "Tough Guys" his favorite song from the album but suggested that the line "They think they're full of fire/She thinks they're full of shit" would prevent the song from reaching the pop Top 40.

 Record World described "I Wish You Were There" as having a "novel gospel touch."

 Reissues

 On October 25, 2004, the band recorded the songs of this album live from beginning to end for an XM Radio "Then Again Live" special.

 On July 19, 2011, Sony Music re-released Hi Infidelity with bonus demo tracks for the album's 30th anniversary.
 Demo tracks were recorded Live at Crystal Studios, Hollywood, June through August 1980.

-In 2024 album was again remastered for vinyl reissue.
+In 2024, the album was again remastered for vinyl reissue.
 It was also made available on streaming.